What we’re about

 The Spiritual Leadership Team (SLT) provides overall leadership and vision at TLC.

-SLT Members: Anne Kibarita, Shelley Picard, Ernie Janzen, Jon Santiago, Ken Esau, Taylor Dickau, Grace Uppal.
+SLT Members: Ernie Janzen, Ken Esau, Taylor Dickau, Grace Uppal, Andrew Gleddiesmith, Sherman Lau, Geoff Thiessen.

 I was born in Toronto and spent the first thirty years living there.
 I accepted Jesus Christ as my Lord and Saviour when I was ten years old.
 I graduated from York University with a B.A. in Economics, received my Masters of Divinity from Tyndale Seminary and my Doctorate of Ministry from Gordon-Conwell Theological Seminary.
 Carol and I were married in 1986 and we have two adult children: Mark and Rachel.
 I have served as the Associate Pastor at Alta Vista Baptist Church in Ottawa, Ontario for eight years, the Lead Pastor at Oxford Baptist Church in Woodstock, Ontario for nine years, and the Lead Pastor at Parkland Fellowship in Surrey, B.C. for eight years.
 I have been teaching homiletics (preaching) at Seminaries and Bible Colleges since 2002.
 I also enjoy running, playing tennis, reading, traveling and eating out with my wife Carol.